Disclaimer

 - Data Lake: Scalable storage for raw, unstructured / semi-structured data.

-Today, we’ll take a step back and look at the big picture: how all these components come together to form a unified data architecture.
-We’ll give you an overview of the main architectures currently found in the today landscape 🏞️.
+Today, we’ll take a step back and look at the big picture: how these components work together to form a unified data architecture.
+We’ll give you an overview of the main architectures currently found in the today landscape 🏞️!

 Traditional Data Warehousing

 Traditional data warehousing follows a structured, schema-on-write approach.
-Data is ingested through ETL pipelines into a centralized data warehouse, often complemented by downstream data marts.
-This architecture ensures a Single Version of Truth (SVOT) by consolidating, transforming, and standardizing data before it’s used for analysis.
+Data is ingested through ETL pipelines into a centralized data warehouse, often complemented by data marts.
+This architecture ensures a Single Version of Truth (SVOT) by consolidating, transforming, and standardizing data before it’s used.

-Why it emerged ?
-This was the first architecture built specifically to decouple analytics from operational systems.
-Instead of querying production databases directly—which posed risks to performance and data integrity—organizations could now rely on a dedicated analytical environment designed for consolidating different sources, reporting and decision-making.
+Why did it emerge ?
+This was the first architecture (in the 90s) built specifically to decouple analytics from operational systems.
+Instead of querying production databases directly (which implied risks to performance and data integrity) organizations could now rely on a dedicated analytical environment designed for consolidating different sources, reporting and decision-making.

 Key Characteristics

-- Optimized for structured data using relational databases (often columnar) and supporting historical data analysis with slowly changing dimensions (SCDs).
+- Optimized for structured data using relational databases and supporting historical data analysis.

 - Business-focused architecture, with dedicated ETL jobs running to ensure data freshness.